Code

-“Whoever, being aware that an unlawful assembly has been commanded to disperse, joins such assembly, or continues in the same after such command has been given, shall be punished with imprisonment of either description for a term which may extend to six months, or with fine, or with both.”
+Whoever joins or continues in an unlawful assembly, knowing that such unlawful assembly has been commanded in the manner prescribed by law to disperse, shall be punished with imprisonment of either description for a term which may extent to two years, or with fine, or with both.

 This section addresses the situation where a group of people have gathered unlawfully, posing a threat to peace and order.
 The authorities, in such cases, have the power to issue a dispersal order.